 A visual condition survey of the Town's public parking lots was conducted and used to prepare the ten-year public parking lot repair plan.
-While the majority of the lots were in fair condition requiring only periodic resurfacing and restriping, Lot A1 and A2 (in FY2019), and Lot H (FY2017) required more significant and immediate remediation.
-To fund that repair program and using a ten-year term and a rate of interest of 4.0%, the Town should include in its annual budget \$121,100 per year.
+While the majority of the lots were in fair condition requiring only periodic resurfacing and restriping, some required more significant and immediate remediation.
+To fund that repair program and using a ten-year term and a rate of interest of 4.0%, the Town should include in its annual budget \$98,200 per year.

 On-going but potentially unrecognized costs for planning, management, maintenance, and enforcement are combined with cost estimates for recommended improvements.
-Presuming many of these improvements are implemented immediately, the FY2017 parking system O&M costs would equal \$264,050.
-Depending on the timing and acquisition of additional parking enforcement equipment and technology, those annual costs would vary between \$222,250 and \$276,950.
+Presuming many of these improvements are implemented immediately, the FY2017 parking system O&M costs would equal \$241,150.
+Depending on the timing and acquisition of additional parking enforcement equipment and technology, those annual costs would vary between \$199,350 and \$254,050.